Want to do Ballroom & Latin dancing but don’t have prior experience? You’re in the right place!

 There’s nothing quite like your first big competition with all the sequins and costumes, but what you really remember is the roar from your teammates.”Michael Ha, CUDT Alumnus

-To qualify as a Beginner for competitions, you cannot have had any ballroom or latin lessons before 22nd February 2021.
+To qualify as a Beginner for competitions, you cannot have had any ballroom or latin lessons before 25th February 2023.
 If you have done ballroom/latin dancing before, please email the CUDT captains at email@example.com, and look at the Novice-Advanced tab.
-If you have any questions feel free to contact us below.
+If you have any questions feel free to contact us at firstname.lastname@example.org.

 Meet Your Beginners’ Captains